npolar/gouncer/README.md

   }
 ```

-If your user does not have access to the system you are trying to access you will get a HTTP 403 Forbidden error.
+If your user does not have access to the system you will get a HTTP 403 Forbidden error.

 #### Account Registration